 Amazon Item Template

-So, when you sell through Amazon for example, you’ve probably already demonstrated some of the Rainman detail / Saint patience levels needed to work in e-Commerce.
+So, when selling through Amazon is part of your online retailer strategy for example, you’ve probably already demonstrated some of the Rainman detail / Saint patience levels needed to work in e-Commerce.
 Because they do not make it easy to work with them.

 Their negotiating stance starts with “we’re big and successful, accept our terms or f*ck off”.
 We’re simplifying and paraphrasing, obviously.
 But, they are tough negotiators.